Jingning-Zhang/PROSPER/README.md

-# PRS-epr
+# PROSPER

-**PRS-epr** is a command line tool based on R programming language.
+**PROSPER** is a command line tool based on R programming language.
 It is a powerful multi-ancestry PRS method that jointly models GWAS summary statistics from multiple populations by penalized regression and ensemble approach to improve the performance in minority populations.

 Preprint manuscript will be put online very soon.
 Please contact Jingning Zhang (jzhan218@jhu.edu) for citation.

 ## Getting Started

-- Create a directory for storing PRS-epr package and its LD refernce panels.
+- Create a directory for storing PROSPER package and its LD refernce panels.
 Denoted by `${package}`.

-- Download the scripts from `https://github.com/Jingning-Zhang/PRS-epr`, and saved in `${package}` in a folder named **scripts**
+- Download the scripts from `https://github.com/Jingning-Zhang/PROSPER`, and saved in `${package}` in a folder named **scripts**

 - Download the `ref_bim.txt` from [ref_bim]( https://drive.google.com/file/d/1PtD4qk7EBPxdhkGrKrG8OktKxaSDF9AT/view?usp=sharing "ref_bim"), and saved in `${package}`